cran/ggfan/vignettes/ggfan_stan.md

 The stan model used is a modified version of the Gaussian Process (GP) examples bundled with `rstan`, and is also based on the latent-variable discussion in the Bayesian Data Anaylsis edition 3 (Gelman et al. 2015).
 GPs are semi-parametric models based on the assumption that outcomes are joint multivariate normal, and that observations that are close to each other in terms of their covariate values are correlated in outputs.

 The model is given below.
-The details are not especially important for this purpose, but for those familiar with GPs, the roughness and variance parameters are estimated as part of themodel, but a small fixed nugget is added to the diagonal to avoid numerical problems.
+The details are not especially important for this purpose, but for those familiar with GPs, the roughness and variance parameters are estimated as part of the model, but a small fixed nugget is added to the diagonal to avoid numerical problems.
 The model can be compiled by saving the code below in a text file and reading in using `stan_model(file="path/to/model.stan")`.

 ``` stan
 data {